reslp/phylociraptor/README.md

 # phylociraptor - Rapid phylogenomic tree calculator

 This pipeline helps to create phylogenomic trees using different alignment, trimming and tree reconstruction methods.
-It is very scalable and runs single machines and linux clusters.
-It allows to automatically download user-specified genomes available on NCBI and combines them with newly sequenced genomes.
-It uses BUSCO to identify single copy orthologs, which are filtered, aligned, trimmed and subjected to phylogenetic inference.
+It is very scalable and runs on Linux/Unix machines and servers as well as HPC clusters.
+Phylociraptor automatically downloads user-specified genomes available on NCBI and combines them with newly sequenced genomes.
+It uses BUSCO to identify single-copy orthologs, which are filtered, aligned, trimmed and subjected to phylogenetic inference.

 ## Prerequisites
 The pipline was designed in such a way that it can run desktop computers (although this is discouraged), solitary linux servers or large HPC clusters.
 Depending on the system setup, requirements are different: